Our doctors work in a partnership and as a group. Although you are registered with a named doctor, you may see any of the doctors in the partnership.

 They are available throughout the week.
 They undertake routine procedures for us, further information can be found on in Clinics and Services.

 - Mandy Rhodes - Practice Manager of Business

 - Emma Shenton - Practice Manager of Operations

 If you wish to discuss administrative or non-medical aspects of your health treatment or if you have any ideas which will improve the services we provide, our Practice Managers may be able to help you.

-The Practice Managers also deal with problems or complaints you may have to do with the practice.
+The Patient Manager Deb Russell deals with problems or complaints you may have to do with the practice.

 - Amanda Newbold Administrator

 - Nicky Gallagher Administrator